 It’s living a proactive life instead of a reactive life.

 Your income will decide your budget and how many categories you will use.
+There isn’t one “best way” budgeting method as long as you do the work.

 The first step in financial freedom is making a budget.